 Freeburg Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is being neglected while residing at Freeburg Terrace, call Rosenfeld Injury Lawyers.
+If you suspect your loved one is being neglected while residing at Freeburg Terrace, call Rosenfeld Injury Lawyers LLC.
 Our skilled Freeburg attorneys can file and successfully resolve your victim cases involving mistreatment, neglect or abuse and hold those who caused your loved one harm financially accountable.

 We urge you to contact our St. Clair County neglect and abuse law office at (888) 424-5757 to schedule your appointment today.
 Speak with one of our experienced lawyers for legal answers during a comprehensive, no-obligation case evaluation.
 No upfront fees are necessary because we accept every nursing home abuse compensation claims through contingency fee arrangements.